 - A. Parking, Stacking, and Loading Areas Required.
-In all districts, every use of a building, structure, or piece of land hereafter erected, modified, enlarged, or increased in capacity, shall provide off-street parking, stacking, and loading in compliance with this Section, unless otherwise provided in this Ordinance, except no off-street parking shall be required in the CB District.
-However, on-site parking requirements shall be met in the Central Business District where the petitioned property is not contiguous with or across a public street from existing CB zoned property unless the property is located within five hundred feet (500') of a public parking lot.
-Property across railroad rights-of-way shall not be construed as being contiguous under any circumstance. - B. Change in Size.
+In all districts, every use of a building, structure, or piece of land hereafter erected, modified, enlarged, or increased in capacity, shall provide off-street parking, stacking, and loading in compliance with this Section, unless otherwise provided in this Ordinance. - B. Change in Size.
 Only those portions of existing buildings or structures enlarged after the adoption of this Ordinance shall comply with the requirements of this Section. - C. Changes in Use.
 If a change in principal use causes an increase in the required number of off-street parking, stacking, or loading spaces, the additional spaces shall be provided in accordance with the requirements of this Section.
-However, if the change in use requires an increase of less than five percent (5%) in the required number of spaces, no additional off-

-- street parking, stacking, or loading spaces shall be required. - D. Use For No Other Purpose.
+However, if the change in use requires an increase of less than five percent (5%) in the required number of spaces, no additional off-street parking, stacking, or loading spaces shall be required. - D. Use For No Other Purpose.
 Land used to provide required parking, stacking, and loading shall not be used for any other purposes except for appropriately permitted temporary events. - E. Separation of Parking and Loading Areas.
 No loading area or access drive to serve the loading area shall be considered as required parking area.
 No parking area or access drive to serve the parking area shall be considered as required loading area.